legobuff/workshop-pe/exercises/part02-ucp-service-interlock.md

 3.122.151.145 wordpress.docker.com
 ```

-**NOTE:** When you use DCI, Loadbalancers at Azure/AWS might already point to Port 8000 so you can actually use the NORMAL HTTP 80 to look at your page.
+**NOTE:** When you use DCI, Load balancers at Azure/AWS might already point to Port 8000 so you can actually use the NORMAL HTTP 80 to look at your page.

 ![interlock02](../images/interlock02.png)/